This speaker is hidden and is only visible in a proposal

 Connor Fields

-Connor Fields is the only Olympic athlete who has both won the Olympics and nearly died while competing in the Olympics.
-An extreme range of outcomes, Connor shares a journey of peak performance, adaptability, reinvention, and resiliance leaving audiences with tangible tools to apply right away.
+Connor is the only Olympic athlete who has both won the Olympics and nearly died while competing in the Olympics.
+An extreme range of outcomes, Connor shares processes of peak performance, adaptability, reinvention, and resilience leaving audiences with applicable tools for when they are faced with a "Now What?" moment.

 Request Availability